 The speakers address why standards are important to libraries and not just in the traditional technical services areas.
 As libraries are changing and evolving in an increasingly digital world, so are standards.
 This webinar explains how standards are critical to the developments in such areas as e resources, user access, description and metadata, licensing and preservation.
 Some specific standards, both published and forthcoming, are given as examples.
 Future webinars in the series discuss those and other standards in more depth.
-Participants learn how they can become actively involved in standards development.

 Who Should Attend

 Anyone with an interest in the topic or need for the information.

 Trisha Davis, Ohio State University; Julia Gammon, University of Akron; Karen Wetzel, NISO; and Pamela Bluh, University of Maryland Law School and current ALCTS President.

 No registration is required.
 Access the presentation slides now.

 National Information Standards Organization (NISO) and Association for Library Collections & Technical Services (ALCTS).